Cecily Sidgwick biography - Chapter 15 - Literary output of the post-War years

 Masquerade (1930) returned to the theme of the impersonator, as in The Kinsman (1907).
 This time, it was the identity of the prodigal son of a German mother returning after his father’s death to claim his inheritance

-In 1930, the writer, Arnold Bennett, lived close to the Sidgwicks in Lamorna (possibly at 'Rosemerrin') and Cecily indicated that she thought him "the kindest and most stimulating man to talk to about one’s own work".
+In 1930, the writer, Arnold Bennett, stayed close to the Sidgwicks in Lamorna (at 'The Rodmeadow', then owned by Eunice Shaw) and came round for dinner.
+Cecily indicated that she thought him "the kindest and most stimulating man to talk to about one’s own work".
 She discussed with him a couple of ideas for further novels, but, in the end, decided to bring together in Storms and Teacups (1931) the leading protagonists of two of her most popular novels, None-Go-By and Sack and Sugar.
 As recorded in the Chapter ‘Trewoofe Orchard’ Days’, this contains some detailed descriptions of the Sidgwicks’ own home.

 For Maid and Minx (1932), Cecily reverted to the War and the story, whilst featuring one Cornish-born stalwart, was based in London and Yorkshire.
 It featured a charming, attractive and wholesome housemaid, Ada, for which the titled son of the house, Quentin, falls.
 They marry but he is disinherited and she has to bring up their children on limited means.
 When he is injured in the War, the wealthy Clothilde, the ‘minx’ of the tale, who had fancied him previously, oversees his recovery and entices him away from his wife.
 After their divorce, Ada struggles on to make the children a credit to their family, and is eventually rejoined by her wiser, invalid ex-husband.
 However, Herbert Thomas felt that one of the best features of the book was Cecily’s depicition of the reaction of the ordinary working class characters to the War.
 Many were not in the slightest bit worried initially whether they were servants under King George or the Kaiser.
 However, the raid by the German Navy on Scarborough, Hartlepool and Whitby, which took place on 16 December 1914, and which resulted in 137 fatalities and 592 casualties, many of which were civilians, resulted in public outrage and led to a change of heart.
 With her Scarborough connections, Cecily probably heard first hand accounts of the raid and its aftermath.